day8/re-frame/README.md

 2. These computational parts are composed via reactive data flows - a dynamic, unidirectional Signal graph.
 3. The resulting architecture involves "derived data" flowing in a two-stage, reactive loop.
-   Without realising it, you will be explicitly modeling time.
+   Without realising it, you will be explicitly modelling time.
 4. It is fast, straight out of the box.
-You won't have to go thought [this sort of pain](http://blog.scalyr.com/2013/10/angularjs-1200ms-to-35ms/).
+You won't have to go through [this sort of pain](http://blog.scalyr.com/2013/10/angularjs-1200ms-to-35ms/).
 5. The surprising thing about re-frame is how simple it is.
 Beautifully simple!
-Our reference implementation is little more than 100 lines of (clojurescript) code.
+Our reference implementation is little more than 100 lines of (ClojureScript) code.
 Learn it in an afternoon.
 6. But it scales up so nicely to more complex apps.
 Frameworks are just pesky overhead at small scale - its how they help you to tame the complexity of bigger apps that measure them.
-7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
+7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, state-chart-friendliness (FSM) and claims an immaculate hammock conception.
    It also has a charming xkcd reference (soon) and a hilarious, insiders-joke T-shirt, ideal for conferences (in design).